Kendircky3/add-an-image/README.md

 # Add an Image

-You can write something like just text here
+I can write everything there

-This is a bullet list:
+this is a bullet list:

 - I
 - can
 - do
 - bullet